nilium/kak-session-name/README.md

 The Moby NOTICES file has been reproduced in this repository for your consumption, minus parts not relevant to the program.
 In particular, the only parts relevant to this program are the lists of names and their comments.
 No other code is reproduced, as this is a very small Rust program.
+In addition, the Docker license text is available under the DOCKER-LICENSE file.

 Installation
 ---